Vasefth/CNN-Vehicle-Detection-Traffic-Environments/README.md

 # CNN-Vehicle-Detection-Traffic-Environments

-This repository contains the code for the thesis and forthcoming paper, *"CNN-based Object Detection for Autonomous Driving: A Comparative Analysis."* The project explores the application of various convolutional neural network (CNN) architectures—Faster R-CNN, YOLO, and VGG16—for vehicle detection in traffic environments.
+This repository contains the code for the thesis and forthcoming paper, *"CNN Architectures for Vehicle Detection in V2X Environments: A Comparative Study"* The project explores the application of various convolutional neural network (CNN) architectures—Faster R-CNN, YOLO, and VGG16—for vehicle detection in traffic environments.
 Each model is evaluated based on metrics such as precision, recall, and mean Average Precision (mAP) under diverse conditions.

 ## Overview